 Building on its construction of the threat confronting the United States, the Bush administration launched its open-ended, vaguely stated “war on terror.”
 A chief virtue of its vagaries was its rhetorical adaptability.
 The anti-terror campaign began with assaults on the Taliban and al Qaeda in Afghanistan and Pakistan, coupled with swift passage of legislation designed to fortify the military and to increase national security.
 At this time it was difficult if not impossible to challenge even such draconian measures as unlimited prison detentions of enemy suspects without court hearings.
 Periodic reminders of 9/11 served to trump concerns about usurpations of power by the Bush administration and to override criticisms even by appointed commissions and counterterrorism experts.
 The 9/11 attacks and the crisis rhetoric that followed in their wake enabled the administration to gain control over the terms and limits of permissible debate.

-Much of the rest of this story is well known, but new light can be shed by retelling it from a rhetorical perspective.19 Emboldened by his success, the president chose in January 2002 to extend the reach of his rhetoric to what he called in his State of the Union message, the “Axis of Evil.”
+Much of the rest of this story is well known, but new light can be shed by retelling it from a rhetorical perspective.19 Emboldened by his success, the President chose in January 2002 to extend the reach of his rhetoric to what he called in his State of the Union message, the “Axis of Evil.”
 Iraq was earmarked as a possible target of U.S. military might, along with Iran and North Korea.

 Months after 9/11 Americans remained highly vulnerable to insinuations of possible connections between Saddam Hussein and Osama bin Laden.
 For millions of Americans innuendo sufficed as a substitute for proof.
 By August 2002 a full-scale campaign to win support for invading Iraq and deposing Saddam Hussein’s Baathist regime had begun.
 It comported with the long-standing ambitions of a group of influential neoconservatives as part of a larger plan to exert America’s will in the Middle East.
 The Bush administration chose its public rationales for invasion carefully.
 In a major speech by the president on October 7, Saddam was said to possess weapons of mass destruction (WMD) and the means to deploy them.
 It was also suggested that he had secret links to al Qaeda, and may have had something to do with the 9/11 attacks.
 Later these allegations were to be severely undermined, but not before the Republicans scored heavily in the November 2002 midterm elections.
 The Bush administration clung stubbornly to these rationales in the face of troubling counter-indicators, even to the point of incurring the wrath of traditional allies when, in March 2003, it declared its intention to intervene militarily in Iraq in the absence of a UN Security Council mandate.